 - What IT resources will be needed to implement the proposed solution?

-- Where does a specific purchase fall within the College's priorities?
+- Where does a specific purchase fall within the university's priorities?

 - What is the proper procurement process to use?
-(College or Foundation)
+(University or Foundation)

 First Step - Submission

 If a user has identified a particular technology issue, the user should contact IT as early in the process as possible by submitting the requirements/request to Request IT.
-After logging-in to Request IT, click on Service Request, choose Technology Procurement Review and fill-out the form.
+After logging-in to Request IT, click on Buy Something, choose your type of request (Hardware & Accessories, Enterprise Applications, or Desktop Software), then select Purchase Approval Request or Procurement Review and fill-out the form.
 If you have a suggested solution (vendor/contract), please include that in the form as well.
-When complete, click Submit Request.
+When complete, click Submit.

 Second Step - Evaluation